What is the Azure portal?

-As noted above, you can set your startup page to Dashboard if you want to see your most recently used dashboard when you sign in to the Azure portal.
+As noted earlier, you can set your startup page to Dashboard if you want to see your most recently used dashboard when you sign in to the Azure portal.

 Getting around the portal

-The Azure portal menu and page header are global elements that are always present.
+The portal menu and page header are global elements that are always present in the Azure portal.
 These persistent features are the "shell" for the user interface associated with each individual service or feature.
 The header provides access to global controls.
-The configuration page (sometimes referred to as a "blade") for a resource may also have a resource menu to help you move between features.
+The working pane for a resource or service may also have a resource menu specific to that area.

 The figure below labels the basic elements of the Azure portal, each of which are described in the following table.
 In this example, the current focus is a virtual machine, but the same elements apply no matter what type of resource or service you're working with.

 |Page header.
 Appears at the top of every portal page and holds global elements.